 Official Plan Amendment 180 was adopted by By-law 2017-19 on January 25th 2017 and is forwarded to the Ministry of Municipal Affairs and Housing for provincial approval.
 Once Ministerial approval is given those persons who have already registered with the City will be notified by the Ministry.

 Ottawa Cycling Plan

 The 2013 Ottawa Cycling Plan (OCP2013) is a long-term strategy to strengthen and support cycling in the city.
 It is an update of the 2008 Ottawa Cycling Plan (OCP2008), and reflects the evolution of cycling in Ottawa over the past five years.
 It has been developed as part of the Building a Liveable Ottawa process, which also led to updates of the City's Official Plan, Transportation Master Plan, Ottawa Pedestrian Plan and Infrastructure Master Plan.

-The project and network maps that support the OCP2013 can be found in the on-line GeoOttawa mapping tool, under the Cycling/Cycling Plan Tab.
+The project and network maps that support the OCP2013 can be found in the on-line geoOttawa mapping tool, in the Layer List tool under Cycling and Cycling Plan.
 A complete description on how to use GeoOttawa can be found in Annex C of the cycling plan.

 Ottawa Pedestrian Plan